 SPIEL in Essen: A long story

-SPIEL can look back on almost 40 years of history: Since 1983, the event has developed from a small get-together for players into what is now the world's largest consumer fair for board, card and role-playing games.
-Traditionally in autumn, the national and international game innovations are presented to a wide audience in the Essen exhibition halls.
-Every year around 200.000 people visit the event - with an upward trend, provided you ignore the corona break.
-Last were the International game days in October 2021 on site in Essen under pandemic conditions, the year before the organizers had held the fair as a purely online format.
+The SPIEL can look back on almost 40 years of history: Since 1983, the event has grown from a small meeting for players to what is now the world's largest consumer trade fair for board, card and Role playing developed.
+Traditionally in autumn, the national and international gaming innovations are presented to a broad audience in the Essen exhibition halls.
+Around 200.000 people attend the event every year - and the trend is increasing if you ignore the Corona break.
+Most recently they were International game days in October 2021 on site in Essen under pandemic conditions, the year before the organizers had held the fair as a purely online format.
 Despite Corona, over 90.000 fans made the pilgrimage to the "game capital" of the republic.

 "It was important to me that the unique profile of SPIEL was maintained in the future," says Dominique Metzler, who has successfully expanded and established her family business together with Rosemarie Geu over the past decades.
 “With Spielwarenmesse eG and its experience with leading international trade fairs, I am very happy to have found a partner who will continue and develop this successful trade fair in my favor for the next few decades.
 My team and I are very much looking forward to working together. "

 The pandemic has further accelerated the popularity of board games.
 In 2020 the German games market alone grew by 21 percent.
 The trend can also be seen at the toy fair in the B2B segment.
 The international game inventor fair will be integrated into the toy fair and the games area will be further strengthened.
 The Nuremberg-based company promise to treat the international game days SPIEL just as cautiously, but as an independent trade fair that will be retained in its original form.